Primula meadia

 Primula meadia (syn.
 Dodecatheon meadia), known by the common names shooting star, eastern shooting star, American cowslip, roosterheads, and prairie pointers is a species of flowering plant in the primula family Primulaceae.
 Also, the plant belongs to a group of herbaceous perennials.

-It is native to the eastern United States and Canada, spanning north from Manitoba and New York, south to Texas and Florida.
+Habitat

+The Dodecatheon genus that consists of over 12 species is native to North America.
+Primula meadia is the most widespread species within this genus and can be found in the central and eastern United States.
+Specifically, the plant grows in areas ranging from southern Wisconsin to western Pennsylvania and southeastern Texas and Georgia.

 It has a wide natural habitat, being found in both forests and prairies.
-It is most often found in calcareous areas.
-It can be locally common in some areas of its range, however, it can become rare on its geographic edges.
+It is most often found in calcareous areas.It can be locally common in some areas of its range, however, it can become rare on its geographic edges.

 Description

 Primula meadia is a perennial, growing to 8–20 in high, with flowers that emerge from a basal rosette of leaves (scapose).
 The petals are reflexed and have a column of anthers that sticks out from the flower.
 The majority of leaves are either basal or lanceolate.
 These leaves can possess dimension up to 6" in length and 2.5" in width.
 The leaves contain smooth margins and an evident central vein that are emerald green and occasionally have a red base.
 The flowers bloom in the spring (March - Spring) and become dormant towards the end of the summer season.
 Fruits are displayed in the early summer (May - June) before entering the dormant stage of its perennial life cycle.
 The flowers point sharply backward, and form a terminal umbel with 8-20 flowers each.
 The stamens create a cone-like shape in the center of the flower forming a shooting star look, hence a common nickname.
 Its seeds are dispersed by gusts of wind that shake the erect scapes.